OnTrack-Organization/OnTrack/backend/README.md

 Run `docker compose up -d` to start the backend services.
 The project is configured to automatically restart when changes are detected after building in order to apply the new code changes as soon as possible.
-When working in Intellij/Android Studio enable the following options:
+When working in Intellij enable the following options:
 - `Settings` > `Advanced Settings` > Enable `Allow auto-make to start even if application is currently running`
 - `Settings` > `Build, Execution, Deployment` > `Compiler` > Enable `Build project automatically`